Frequently Asked Questions about State Testing

 A: The state has an extensive website for the public to view all elements of state testing at Washington State Report Card.

-A: Results are reported for individual students, schools, districts and the state according to four performance levels defined by the Washington State Board of Education:
+A: Results are reported for individual students, schools, districts, and the state.

-Every family of a student who takes a state test receives a score report.
+Every family of a student who takes a state test receives a paper score report.
+These final reports, with statewide results, are available by September.
 Each school/district decides how families will receive this report (e.g., mail, parent/teacher conference).
-Check with your school or district to find out how you will receive your student’s results.
-Students in grades 10, 11 and 12 who take a state test in the spring will get two score reports: One in early June for reading and writing HSPEs, and a second report in September for science and mathematics EOC exams, and a look at school, district and state scores.
+Check with your school or district to find out how you will receive your child's results.

 Q: How are state test results used?